LukeGrahamLandry/franca/devlog.md

 Made Value::Heap just be the pointer.
 I have to track type anyway so i already know the length.

 - can get rid of the hack about reconstructing slices
+- c call go though ints instead of values
+- reduce the big dispatch thing for turing values into asm consts
+- can get rid of the values version of serialize

 ## ConstantData arena (Apr 28)